 OVER MILLION

 TRAIN PASSENGERS

 EVERY YEAR

 14 BORDER CROSSING POINTS

 BORDER TRAFFIC 7,8 MILLION

 VEHICLES EVERY YEAR

 Lapland's location is very interesting for global operators, which is partially why the traffic flows at airports, roads, railroads and harbors are on the increase.
 Five airports and two harbors serve international trade.

 Rovaniemi, Kemi, Tornio, and Kemijärvi, the largest hubs in the region, are important intersection points in Lapland's logistics network.
 The Kemi-Tornio area holds a strong concentration of heavy industry, whereas Rovaniemi is known as a hub for goods and passenger transport.
 Kemijärvi, in turn, is home to the largest raw wood terminal in Finland.

 GROWING LOGISTICS

 The turnover of the transport industry has been on an upward trend in the last few years.
-Future industrial investments will also increase logistics needs even more.
-The Port of Kemi plays an important role as the port of export for the entire Lapland and a transport route for raw materials.
+Future industrial investments will also inof Kemi plays an important role as the port of export for the entire Lapland and a transport route for raw materials.
 Future industrial investments increase the need to develop Lapland's harbor infrastructure, as well as the logistics infrastructure in general.

 LOCATION FOR DATA CENTER

 Lapland's cool conditions, stable operating environment and reliable energy grid are advantages when companies seek a location for their data centers, and companies have already noted Lapland's potential.
 The future execution of the planned data transmission cable from Finland to Asia via Lapland increases this potential even further.

-"The Port of Kemi is well prepared to start the expansion work.
-We have a nice, positive drive going on.
-The prospects are the best that I have seen so far."

-- Hannu Tikkala, CEO, The Port of Kemi

 ARCTIC TESTING